Non-Hodgkin lymphoma is a type of blood cancer. It's more common in boys than girls.

 After treatment with chemotherapy, some children – particularly boys – may become infertile.
 Older boys, and their parents, should be aware of the option of sperm banking.
 In this situation, sperm can be stored for possible use in later years.

 Your child’s doctor or nurse will talk to you about any possible late side effects and will keep a close eye on possible long-term side effects in follow-up clinics.
-We have more detailed information about these late side effects.

 Many children have their treatment as part of a clinical research trial.
 Cancer research trials are carried out